-Companies in the United States spent $93.6 billion on training in 2017.
+Companies in the United States spent $82.5 billion on training in 2020.

 Organizations recognize that comprehensive training programs can contribute to a 24% higher profit margin through an increase in employee productivity.
 They are driving training initiatives to attract and retain good employees and create higher levels of employee engagement.
 And yet, most face an ‘employee interest’ crisis.

 So why are organizations battling this ‘interest’ crisis?
-Here’s why:
+Here’s why.

-We need to make training more flexible and available and on-demand to the employees so that they can consume it when their schedule allows it.
+We need to make training more flexible and available and on-demand to employees so that they can consume it when their schedule allows it.

-Show the value
+Show the Value

 Short is sweet when it comes to training.
 Microlearning, interactive training experiences, gamification, video-based learning etc. improve learning and retention and manage to keep the learner engaged, leading to better training outcomes.

-Training is not a focused activity
+Training is Not a Focused Activity

 To my mind, organizational training now stands at a crossroads.
 The changing motivations of the millennial employee, the dynamism demanded by the business environment, and the growing skills gap driven by transformational technology development will force training strategies and tactics to change too.
-Either that or training will not be able to play a key role in the growth of the business and none of us want that do we?
+Either that or training will not be able to play a key role in the growth of the business and none of us want that, do we?